ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 ## 🏦 2.
 Initiating an L1 Deposit

 The most immediate thing you'll likely want to do is deposit ether (ETH) to L2 so that you can interact with contracts and applications while on L2.
-(Note, [ETH on L2 is actually WETH](http://community.optimism.io/docs/protocol/evm-comparison.html#native-weth), but we abstract this for you 🙂.)
+(Note, [ETH on L2 is actually WETH](../protocol/evm-comparison.html#native-weth), but we abstract this away for you 🙂.)
 Currently, the only way to do this is to initiate a deposit from L1 to L2.

 ### What can you expect to pay in gas costs when depositing from L1 to L2?